Point vortices on the sphere: stability of relative equilibria: Introduction

 \section{Introduction}

-Since the work of Helmholtz \cite{H} systems of point vortices on the plane have been studied as finite-dimensional approximations to vorticity dynamics in ideal fluids.
-For a general survey of patterns of point vortices see \cite{ANSTV03}.
+Since the work of Helmholtz \cite{H}, and later Kirchhoff \cite{K}, systems of point vortices on the plane have been studied as finite-dimensional approximations to vorticity dynamics in ideal fluids.
+For a general survey of patterns of point vortices see Aref \emph{et al} \cite{ANSTV03}.
 Point vortex systems on the sphere, introduced by Bogomolov \cite{B77}, provide simple models for the dynamics of concentrated regions of vorticity, such as cyclones and hurricanes, in planetary atmospheres.
 In this paper we consider a non-rotating sphere, since the rotation of the sphere induces a non-uniform background vorticity which makes the whole system infinite-dimensional.